 Let me start by saying that not only do I respect Consumer Reports.
 I strongly support what they do as a consumer advocacy group.
 I have used their recommendations in the past while making purchasing decisions and found them very useful.
 On the other hand, they have a specific methodology that doesn’t always address the diversity of the grilling community.
 Furthermore, it may be possible to exploit their methods.
 What do I mean by this?
 It doesn’t take much for a manufacturer to reverse engineer test results to create a product that scores well.
 So let’s take a look at what Consumer Reports got wrong about grills in 2019.

-Consumer Reports makes much of its money selling its recommendations through their magazine and online subscriptions.
+Consumer Reports makes much of its money selling its recommendations through its magazine and online subscriptions.
 They, like me, use affiliate links to generate revenue from products sold on their website.
 Not only would it be unethical for me to reprint their grill recommendations and reviews, but it would certainly get me into a lot of trouble.
 So instead I will be addressing the high points in their general recommendations as well as those appearing in their press releases and other media coverage.
 But don’t worry, there will be more than enough information to illustrate my points.

 For those of you who don’t know, Consumer Reports sends secret shoppers out to purchase products from stores.
 They then take these items back to their lab for testing.
 Consumer Reports does

 not accept free products from manufacturers nor do retailers or manufacturers know what products are purchased.
 In the case of grills, each is tested for evenness of heat, temperature ranges, assembly ease, indirect cooking abilities, and other criteria.
 This results in test scores that bode well for some but not so much for others.

 Let’s start with what interested most consumers, gas grills.
 Consumer Reports heavily favors Weber in this area.
 Not just any Weber gas grill,